ridwant/Classification-Clustering-Regression/README.md

 # DataMinig

-This is my work for the course CS584-DataMining
+This is my work for the course Data-mining Course.
+Please don't copy and use the code directly to follow the honor code of your institution.